Agora Theatre and Ballroom: History and timeline

 Henry (Hank) LoConti opened the first Agora in 1966 near the campus of Case Western Reserve University in Cleveland, Ohio.

 In 1968, a new Cleveland Agora Beta opened its doors in another building near the Cleveland State University campus where it grew into the most influential concert club in the nation.
 Initially Hank never imagined the Agora would evolve into a major force in the international concert scene and grow to become a premier concert club facility in the US.

 In the years that followed, the Agora clubs played a major role in developing the music and entertainment industry in Cleveland and the nation by booking and producing thousands of local, national, and international groups to perform on Agora stages in 13 cities.

 In 1968 the Agora booked its first international act, the Buckinghams.
 For many years, “Monday Night Out at the Agora” was nicknamed “Golden” because of the concept of showcasing original music groups who kept the club filled.
 Terry Knight & The Pack, better known as Grand Funk Railroad, The Outlaws, ZZ Top, Glass Harp, Foghat, Peter Frampton, Bob Seger, Kiss, Boston, Meat Loaf, Todd Rundgren and Talking Heads (to name a few) all achieved national and international prominence after playing the Cleveland Agora stage.
-In addition, the club served as a showcase for local bands and Sunday nights were reserved for original local bands like Rainbow Canyon, The Raspberries, and the James Gang.
+In addition, the club served as a showcase for local bands and Sunday nights were reserved for original local bands such as Rainbow Canyon, The Raspberries, and the James Gang.

 The Agora also had a downstairs club called The Mistake and later named Pop Shop, where many bands from folk to metal performed.
 The club hosted music industry private parties and was visited by legends, such as The Velvet Underground's Nico, who played there in 1972.

 Backstage at the Agora, production personnel grew in experience and knowledge.
 Production techniques created and honed in at the Agora developed professionals that went on to become employed nationally and internationally as the music industry developed and groups began to tour.
 Untold numbers of lighting and sound engineers, managers, stage managers, roadies, and record and radio promotions personnel polished their abilities by working behind the scenes at The Agora.
 The Agora, as one successful ex-employee referred to it, was his “Rock-And-Roll College.”

-Gary and Hank LoConti, from the beginning were trendsetters.
-Their dedication, intuition, and creativity lead The Agora in developing the Cleveland music industry to many firsts.
+Hank LoConti and his nephew Gary from the beginning were trendsetters.
+Their dedication, intuition, and creativity led The Agora in developing the Cleveland music industry to many firsts.

 In 1968, The Cleveland Agora built the first concert venue in-house recording studio, Agency Recording Studios, to produce records, live broadcasts from the Agora stage, and radio programs in stereo.